Pie and mash: Composition

 The main dish sold is pie and mash, a minced-beef and cold-water-pastry pie served with mashed potato.
 There should be two types of pastry used; the bottom or base should be suet pastry and the top can be rough puff or short.
-It is common for the mashed potato to be spread around one side of the plate and for a type of parsley sauce to be present.
-This is commonly called liquor sauce or simply liquor (liquor as in a liquid in which something has been steeped or cooked), traditionally made using the water kept from the preparation of the stewed eels.
-However, many shops no longer use stewed eel water in their parsley liquor.
-The sauce traditionally has a green colour, from the parsley.
+It is common for the mashed potato to be spread around one side of the plate.
+The meat pie and mashed potato are served atop or covered with a parsley sauce.
+Commonly called "liquor sauce" or simply "liquor" (liquor as in a liquid in which something has been steeped or cooked), it was traditionally made using the water kept from the preparation of the stewed eels, flour, salt, pepper, and chopped parsley.
+However, many shops no longer use stewed eel water in their parsley liquor, opting for chicken stock instead.

+Many pie and mash shops serve hot, stewed or cold, jellied eel as a side dish.
+Malt vinegar and chilli vinegar are typical condiments used with the dish.

 Shops

 Before shops became common, trading took place from braziers or carts.
 It was not until late Victorian times that shops began to appear.
-The first recorded shop was Henry Blanchard's at 101 Union Street in Southwark in 1844 which was described as an "Eel Pie House".
-The shops have become part of the local community and heritage of their area; for example, L. Manze in Walthamstow became Grade II listed by English Heritage in 2013 due to its architectural and cultural significance.
+The shops became part of the local community and heritage of their area; for example, L. Manze in Walthamstow became Grade II listed by English Heritage in 2013 due to its architectural and cultural significance.

-Traditionally, pie and mash shops have white tile walls with mirrors, and marble floors, tables and work tops, all of which are easy to clean.
-They give the shops, never called restaurants or café, a late Victorian or Art Deco appearance.
+Traditionally, pie and mash shops have large open windows, long marble-topped tables, and tiled walls.
+Originally, the floor was wood covered in sawdust; removal of the sawdust made for easy cleaning.
+Today, floors are tiled.
+Pie and mash is served with a fork and spoon, almost never with a knife, so the pie filling and remaining liquor can be scooped up.

 Because of the large number of pleasure boat steamer companies offering Sunday trips on the River Thames, many Eastenders used them to explore the more gentrified west of London.
 The result was that many also wanted their traditional foods of ale and pie and mash, resulting in the renaming of both a hotel that they frequently visited and the island on which it sat in Twickenham to Eel Pie Island in the early 1900s.